The Fred Allen Show: Production costs and ratings

-Texaco Star Theatre
+Texaco Star Theater

 In the early months of 1940, Allen's contract with Bristol-Myers was set to expire.
 However, during the same time, Allen was in contract negotiations with the Texas Company.
 Allen and the Texas Company, or Texaco, as it was more commonly referred to, reached a deal during the third week of May which had Allen hosting the new Texaco Star Theatre.

 On October 2, 1940, the Texaco Star Theatre with Fred Allen premiered on Allen's home station of CBS airing Wednesdays at 9.
 This was the first time Allen hosted a radio program on the network in seven years.
 The show moved to Sundays on March 8, 1942, replacing The Ford Symphony Hour.
 On October 4, 1942, the show changed from an hour-long format to a 30-minute format marking the first time Allen hosted a 30-minute program in eight years.

 The program saw the inclusion of regulars Charlie Cantor, Alan Reed and John Brown.
 Jimmy Wallington was the show's announcer (having worked on Texaco's radio programs since 1935), except for a number of programs in the fall of 1942 when he was briefly replaced by Arthur Godfrey.
 The bandleader was Al Goodman.

 For the show's first two seasons, singer Kenny Baker was a featured player, having appeared on both the previous iteration of the Texaco program and more importantly, on Jack Benny's show, serving up a new angle to the humorous "feud" between both comedians.
 However, by late 1941, Baker had become increasingly difficult to manage, as his song choices were often slow tunes that lasted up to four minutes (which gave Allen less time to ad lib), and controversy arose in December when he performed "Ave Maria" in German, just a few weeks after the U.S. actively entered World War II, leading irate listeners to address their complaints to the network and sponsors.
 By the time the show switched to Sunday evenings, Baker's role was reduced to singing his weekly numbers with little interaction with Allen whatsoever—in fact, Variety reported that both men were not on speaking terms by the end of the 1941–42 season.

 Allen's health issues led him to extend his summer 1943 vacation until late December (Minerva Pious and John Brown left for Hollywood in the interim, although Pious would return in February 1944) and hosted his last episode of Texaco Star Theatre on June 25, 1944.